yxmauw/houseprice-recommendation-heroku/README.md

 If status shows **timeout**, it just means app is in dormant state.
 It is still functioning, please click through

-#### Caution: Prediction takes a few minutes to process due to large NLTK corpora and training data

 Enjoy!

 ### My references: